Dedicated Internet Access Services For Business

 The stakes only increase when it comes to the quality of your business internet connection.
-In today’s digital world made up of eCommerce businesses, video conferences, 4K streaming and countless terabytes of cloud computing storage — having dedicated internet access through managed internet services can make all the difference.
+In today’s digital world made up of eCommerce businesses, video conferences, 4K streaming and countless terabytes of cloud computing storage — dedicated internet access through a managed Internet Service Provider can make all the difference.

 A slow connection is just one of the issues that can be shored up by taking advantage of a good managed internet service.
 The right solution will provide high-speed, dedicated internet access to your business, as well as better customer support, increased reliability, and better security.

-Dedicated internet access guarantees that your company is always receiving the maximum bandwidth that you’re paying for.
-Another popular option is paying for a “shared” connection, where the internet speed advertised in the package you purchased is the maximum (not average) speed your company can receive.
+Dedicated Internet Access (DIA) guarantees that your company is always receiving the maximum bandwidth that you’re paying for.
+Another popular option is paying for a “shared” connection, where the internet speed advertised in the package you purchased, is the maximum (not average) speed your company can receive.

 Dedicated Internet Access Explanation Video

 (Video courtesy of GeoLinks)

 Video transcript: When we think about internet, we don’t think about what type of connection we have.
 We simply expect fast, reliable service 24/7.
 The truth is however not all internet connections are created equally.
 Today, many businesses operate on inexpensive shared internet circuits.
 On a shared network, if you’re trying to upload time-sensitive files while your peers are streaming data, you’re going to struggle.
 Because shared circuits equal shared bandwidth.

 Businesses such as car dealerships, hotels, medical practices, real estate offices and banks can’t afford inefficient bandwidth and downtime, thus most opt for Dedicated Internet Access, (DIA).
 Dedicated circuits provide internet to a single location, meaning bandwidth is only available to the circuit owner.
 Therefore businesses with DIA actually receive the bandwidth they sign up for.
 No sharing.